LastElaphine/dotfiles/README.md

 # Dotfiles

-This repository contains my personal configuration files for a modern terminal environment, designed to work on Linux, MacOS, and Windows (via WSL).
-It aims to provide a consistent and visually appealing terminal experience across all platforms.
+This repository contains my personal configuration files for a modern terminal environment, designed to work on Linux and MacOS.
+It aims to provide a consistent and visually appealing terminal experience across both platforms.

 ## Features